How to Cook in Palestine

 How to Cook in Palestine (איך לבשל בארץ ישראל, Wie kocht man in Erez-Israel) is a 1936 cookbook written by the German domestic economist Erna Meyer in a collaboration with the cooking teacher Milka Saphir and published by the Women's International Zionist Organization (WIZO).
+Meyer, who was Jewish, emigrated to Mandatory Palestine in 1933.
 It is widely considered the first Jewish cookbook printed in Palestine during the British Mandate.

 Meyer aimed to reshape Jewish immigrant culinary habits in Palestine.
 The book urged Jewish housewives to abandon familiar European cuisine—characterized by heavy meat use and preserved foods—in favor of a simpler, plant-based diet based on local produce, climate, and national ideals.
 Meyer promoted vegetables and fruits which were alien to the immigrating European Jews, like aubergines, zucchini, olives, and okra, by presenting practical techniques to make them more acceptable.
 Meyer nonetheless remained rooted in Central European culinary traditions, and her engagement with local Palestinian cuisine was minimal and distanced.

 The cookbook focused on health, economy, and national identity, framing the kitchen as a site of cultural transformation.
 Beyond recipes, the book promoted Jewish-made goods and was aligned with the Totzeret HaAretz movement supporting Jewish industry.
 The trilingual format—Hebrew, German, English—reflected both practical communication needs and ideological goals like Hebrew revival.
 The book was a success among Jewish immigrants and praised by Zionist figures for its role in domestic education and cultural adaptation.